aledjohnn/NBA-Data-Analysis-14-15/README.md

 ## Authorship Note

-This notebook was produced as part of a 7-person group project for MA2502 at Cardiff University. **Aled John and Roman Galaky** are responsible for the analyses in this notebook specifically — the two-way impact model (Section 1), the rest days analysis (Section 2), and the altitude home advantage extension (Section 3).
+This notebook was produced as part of a 7 person group project for MA2502 at Cardiff University. **Aled John and Roman Galaky** are responsible for the analyses in this notebook specifically, the two-way impact model (Section 1), the rest days analysis (Section 2), and the altitude home advantage extension (Section 3).

 The full group report covering all five analytical questions is included in `output/group_report.pdf`.

----

-## Context and CV Relevance

-The methods used here map directly onto data-driven decision-making in finance and insurance:

-- **Impact Score design** mirrors actuarial composite risk scoring — weighting multiple variables into a single defensible metric
-- **Monte Carlo permutation testing** using a custom LCG parallels simulation methods used in insurance pricing and stress testing
-- **Budget-constrained optimisation thinking** (maximising impact under shot-volume classification) reflects the same logic as portfolio construction and premium modelling

----

-*Part of a broader data analysis portfolio — see also the [FIFA World Cup 2026 Fantasy Team Optimiser](https://github.com/aled-john/wc2026-fantasy-optimizer) (coming soon)*